unity3d-jp/MeshSync/Readme_EN.md

   - In Blender, go to File -> User Preferences -> Add-ons (2.80 and after: Edit -> User Preferences), click "Install Add-on from file" at the bottom of the screen, and select the plugin zip file.
   - **If an older version is already installed, it must be deleted beforehand**.
 Select "Import-Export: Unity Mesh Sync" from the Add-ons menu, **restart Blender after removing the older version** then follow the above steps.
 - "Import-Export: Unity Mesh Sync" will be added to the menu, so select it to enable it.
-- The MeshSync will also be added, where settings and manual sync can be accessed.
+- The MeshSync panel will also be added, where settings and manual sync can be accessed.
   - The panel's location can be difficult to find in 2.8 versions.
-Use the screenshot at the right for reference.
+Use the screenshot to the right for reference.
 - When "Auto Sync" is selected, changes to the Mesh will automatically be reflected in Unity.
 If Auyo Sync is disabled, use the "Manual Sync" button to sync changes.
 - Pressing the Animations Sync button will cause the timer to advance from the first frame to the final frame while baking the animation, then send it to Unity.